AndyAyersMS/runtime/docs/design/coreclr/jit/arm64-jit-frame-layout.md

 # ARM64 JIT frame layout

-NOTE: This document was written before the code was written, and hasn't been verified to match existing code.
-It refers to some documents that might not be open source.
+Revised Jan 2022

-This document describes the frame layout constraints and options for the ARM64 JIT compiler.
+This document describes the frame layouts used by the ARM64 JIT compiler.

+## Background

-These frame layouts were taken from the "Windows ARM64 Exception Data" specification, and expanded for use by the JIT.
+These frame layouts were based on the "Windows ARM64 Exception Data" specification, and expanded for use by the JIT.

 We will generate chained frames in most case (where we save the frame pointer on the stack, and point the frame pointer (x29) at the saved frame pointer), including all non-leaf frames, to support ETW stack walks.
 This is recommended by the "Windows ARM64 ABI" document.
 See `ETW_EBP_FRAMED` in the JIT code.
-(We currently don’t set `ETW_EBP_FRAMED` for ARM64.)
+(We currently don't `ETW_EBP_FRAMED` for ARM64.)

 For frames with alloca (dynamic stack allocation), we must use a frame pointer that is fixed after the prolog (and before any alloca), so the stack pointer can